Caroisawesome/CyberP2/README.md

 4. `key` and `key.pub` is the private and public key pair provided in the sample project.
 5. `serverPublicKey` is the public key for the server on the cs machines.
 6. `exported_bytes.bin` contains the packet data from a pcap file that I generated (`out.pcap`) which captured an AES encrypted message, and an RSA encrypted AES key from a client to the ser.
-7. `lab2_packet.bin` contains the packet data from the pcap that came in the original project folter.
+7. `lab2_packet.bin` contains the packet data from the pcap that came in the original project folder.

 ### Run the Attack